AdobeDocs/commerce-frontend-core/src/pages/javascript/custom.md

 ## Replace a default JS component

-To use a custom implementation of an existing Magento JS component:
+To use a custom implementation of an existing JS component:

 Place the custom component source file in one of the following locations: